firebase/quickstart-nodejs/TUTORIAL.md

 Now let's look at at restricting how users can create a cart.

-This rule means "let a cart be created if the user who is creating the cart is the same as the user listed as the cart's owner".

-We use two objects that are available in the context of every rule:

-The request object contains data and metadata about the operation that is being attempted.
-If a Firebase project is using Firebase Authentication, the request.auth object describes the user who is making the request.

 1. Open <walkthrough-editor-open-file filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/rules-examples/firestore.rules_template_2">firestore.rules_template_2</walkthrough-editor-open-file>.

 2. **Review** and **edit** the ```match``` statement controlling access to ```cart``` documents: